contiv/vpp/docs/VPPTRACE.md

 built on the top of a selected device.
 Using filtering, however, it is possible to limit traffic by interface simply by using the interface name as a substring to match against.

-#### Requirements

-Currently it is required to **expose VPP CLI on the port 5002** for the script to be able to connect to it.
-Add `cli-listen 0.0.0.0:5002` to the `unix` section of the VPP startup configuration file `/etc/vpp/contiv-vswitch.conf`.
-In the near future a support for socket-based CLI connect will be added.

 #### Usage

 Run the script without any arguments to get the usage printed: